 Since I never like to let anything go to waste, I turned the few teaspoons of strawberry lemon juice I strained off the berries into a pretty pink strawberry icing with a white striped top.
 The icing is technically optional, but very worth it if you've got a serious sweet tooth or are just feeling a bit extra!

 - Strawberries - Fresh strawberries!
 You'll need about 6-8 small strawberries, 4-5 medium strawberries, or 3 very large strawberries.
 You'll be measuring them by weight, but the stems aren't included in that measurement.
+I don't recommend using frozen strawberries here; they'll release too much moisture into the cake when it bakes.

 - Flour - Regular all purpose flour.
-Gluten free cup-for-cup all purpose flours should also work, but I haven't personally tested them.
+Gluten free cup-for-cup all-purpose flours should also work, but I haven't personally tested them.

 - Sour Cream - Full fat sour cream (or full fat Greek yogurt) adds a ton of moisture and makes this cake very tender.

-- Salt - I use Diamond Crystal Kosher Salt which half as salty as other brands.
-If measuring by weight, it doesn't matter what brand of salt you use.
+- Salt - I use Diamond Crystal Kosher Salt which is half as salty as other brands.
+If measuring by weight, you can use any brand of salt.
 But if you're measuring by volume and using a different brand of salt, even a different brand of kosher salt, cut the amount of salt in half.

 - Powdered Sugar - Also called "confectioner's sugar" this is needed only if you plan to make the icing on top.